DeepSkyWorkflows/DeepSkyWorkflowScripts/README.md

 See [release notes](./releases.md) for version details.

+> **NOTE** The scripts are now available via the PixInsight update system.
+We are working on signing issues but for now you can navigate to Resources -> Manage Update Repositories and add the URL: [https://deepskyworkflows.com/pixinsight](https://deepskyworkflows.com/pixinsight/)

 |Example (click for full size)|Script (click for documentation and source code)|Description|
 |---|---|---|
 |[![Thumbnail](./docs/images/autolinearfitexample_thumb.png)](./docs/images/autolinearfitexample.png)|[Auto-Linear Fit](./docs/autoLinearFit.md)|A script for normalizing RGB channels.|